sortmerna/sortmerna/README.md

 # Getting Started

-SortMeRNA can be run/built on Windows, Linux, and Mac.
+SortMeRNA can be run/built on Linux, Mac, and Windows.

+`CMake` is used for performing portable builds and besides makes the building process quite the same on all the systems.

-The following methods can be used:
+The following methods are available to start using SortMeRNA:

 ## Using GitHub release binaries